 Retinoic acid is the active ingredient in all retinoids and was the first topical retinoid used.
 Because it has been around for a long time, it has a record of proven efficacy.
 Although effective, retinoic acid also has some clear disadvantages.
-It can irritate the skin, increase skin's sensitivity to the sun, and it requires a medical office visit with a sometimes costly prescription.
+It can irritate the skin, increase skin sensitivity to the sun, and require a medical office visit with a sometimes costly prescription.
 Most retinoic acid creams have also been on the market for years and contain ingredients (like propylene glycol or parabens) that are not considered "clean" by today's beauty standards.

 Retinyl palmitate is also a Vitamin A compound that transforms into retinoic acid once applied to the skin.
 It's less effective than pure retinol, but it's also less expensive and has better stability in cosmetics products.